i-doit/knowledge-base/docs/en/i-doit-pro-add-ons/viva/preparation-of-the-viva-installation.md

 *   Start migration ...
 *   Remove old module ...

 The former guides through the migration and shows the progress of the respective steps.
 After the user has defined the ITGS groups as target groups and assigned them to an IT-Grundschutz layer, the migration is performed.
 When clicking on Finish, the user is redirected to the newly created information federation.

 Optionally, the old module including all data (objects, categories) can be deleted after the migration.
 This step is irrevocable.

-Before performing any of the above actions, a backup of the database and the i-doit installation should be made in order to be able to return to a working state in the event of an error.
+!!! attention "Before performing any of the above actions, a backup of the database and the i-doit installation should be made in order to be able to return to a working state in the event of an error."